 Test changes must be completed prior to your test date.

 To cancel a test registration please contact SSAT by phone at 609-683-4440, by email at email@example.com, or by chat at www.ssat.org.
 There are no refunds available for cancelled test registrations.

-No. Any accommodations approved during a testing season (August 1st to July 31st ) will remain valid for the entire testing season.
-When you register your student for another test within the same testing season, you must indicate that your student requires accommodations when registering.
-This will link automatically link your student's approved accommodations to the new test.
+No. Any accommodations approved during a testing year (August 1st to July 31st ) will remain valid for the entire testing year.

 No. SSAT score reports do not provide any indication that a test was taken with accommodations.

-Payment can be made by Visa, Mastercard, American Express, or SSAT test fee waiver.
+Payment can be made by Visa, Mastercard, American Express, or SSAT fee waiver.

 We do not offer refunds for cancelled products or services.